Undergraduate and Graduate Students

-Appeals must be submitted within three weeks of the date of notification.
+Appeals must be submitted by the published deadline.
 Late appeals may be considered, but timely review is not guaranteed before the start of the semester.

 If a student chooses to appeal the suspension, the student may complete the Satisfactory Academic Progress Appeal Form, attach documentation that supports the basis of the appeal and submit the form and documentation to the Office of Financial Aid.
 The appeal will be reviewed by a committee.
 The committee may uphold the suspension, approve the appeal, or require additional information prior to making a decision.

 - If the committee determines the appeal cannot be approved, the suspension remains in force and financial aid eligibility remains suspended.

 - If the committee determines the appeal is sufficient and the student should be able to achieve satisfactory academic progress by the end of his/her next term of enrollment, the student will be granted financial aid probation for one semester.
 At the end of the semester of financial aid probation, the student’s performance will be reviewed.
 If SAP requirements have been met, the student regains financial aid eligibility.
 If SAP requirements have not been met, the student’s eligibility for aid is again suspended.

 - If the committee determines the appeal needs the support of the academic unit, the academic advisor will be asked to create an academic plan for the student.
 Based on the guidance in the academic plan, the student may be granted financial aid probation for a defined period of time while achieving the provisions of the academic plan.